'Green' energy opportunities for women

 WOESA, an NGO, helps women who are in the oil, gas and renewable

 The department also wants to ensure that women start connecting to promote the use of clean energy.
 Earlier this week, the Energy Department launched the Clean Energy, Education and Empowerment Initiative (C3E).

 C3E, said Thompson, aims to inspire young women to purse clean energy-related studies, and to provide real-life, hands-on experience through team research opportunities in partnership with academic institutions.

 "The participation of women at this event was excellent and I am confident it has laid a solid basis that will increase the footprint of women in the energy sector."

 The government's Integrated National Electrification programme had been yielding positive results, Thompson said.
 In 2010, 5 000 jobs were created nationwide and women benefitted from this programme, said Thompson.

-"Through this programme, we are focusing on access for rural areas," she said, adding that the department was looking into establishing Integrated Energy Centres in rural areas.
+we are focusing on access for rural areas," she said, adding that the department was looking into establishing Integrated Energy Centres in rural areas.